 Marine Cargo Insurance

 Arranging insurance for cargo all over the world.
-Cargo insurance will cover Shipments and cargo of any size and description can be covered and we also have an excellent claim handling department should you assistance when making a claim.
+Marine insurance will cover Shipments and cargo of any size and description can be covered and we also have an excellent claim handling department should you assistance when making a claim.
+FML Insurance as part of Primo plc is authorised and regulated by the financial conduct authority.

 Arranging marine cargo insurance for a single consignment is ideal for private individuals who need to cover their household goods when emigrating or immigrating, importing or exporting a vehicle from or to the UK.